 Price Exposure.
 Several of the Corporation's royalty interests maintain exposure or partial exposure to market electricity prices.
-These prices fluctuate based upon weather, natural gas prices, commodity prices and other factors.
-While near term prices have been lower due to a mild winter and lower natural gas prices, longer term market prices have been generally increasing in recent periods owing to inflationary and other marginal cost pressures in the broader electrical generation industry.
+These prices fluctuate based upon seasons, weather, natural gas prices, commodity prices, available generation and other factors.
+While prices in the first two quarters of 2023 have been lower due to a mild winter and lower competing natural gas prices, they have increased in recent weeks due to warmer summer weather and increased power demand in certain of the markets in which the Corporation has operating stage royalty interests.
+Longer term market prices have been generally increasing in recent periods owing to inflationary and other marginal cost pressures in the broader electrical generation industry.
 As the royalty interests are typically top-line or revenue-based, the Corporation can benefit from higher prices without meaningful direct exposure to inflationary cost pressures.